 You should also be on the lookout for telltale signs in the caregiver, like a hesitance to let you see your loved one, and other inappropriate conduct.

-Under Oregon law, there are a variety of claims that can be asserted by the victims of elderly abuse, or in the worst case, their surviving family members.
+Under Oregon law, there are a variety of claims that can be asserted by the victims of elder abuse, or in the worst case, their surviving family members.

 A nursing home resident can bring an abuse claim against the owners and employees of a nursing home under Oregon's Elderly Persons and Persons with Disabilities Abuse Prevention Act.
 A claim against the nursing home itself can only be brought if there is a criminal conviction.